Energy flow (ecology): Energetics and the carbon cycle

-The first step in energetics is photosynthesis, wherein water and carbon dioxide from the air are taken in with energy from the sun, and are converted into oxygen and glucose.
+The first step in energetics is photosynthesis, where in water and carbon dioxide from the air are taken in with energy from the sun, and are converted into oxygen and glucose.
 Cellular respiration is the reverse reaction, wherein oxygen and sugar are taken in and release energy as they are converted back into carbon dioxide and water.
 The carbon dioxide and water produced by respiration can be recycled back into plants.

 Energy loss can be measured either by efficiency (how much energy makes it to the next level), or by biomass (how much living material exists at those levels at one point in time, measured by standing crop).
 Of all the net primary productivity at the producer trophic level, in general only 10% goes to the next level, the primary consumers, then only 10% of that 10% goes on to the next trophic level, and so on up the food pyramid.
 Ecological efficiency may be anywhere from 5% to 20% depending on how efficient or inefficient that ecosystem is.
 This decrease in efficiency occurs because organisms need to perform cellular respiration to survive, and energy is lost as heat when cellular respiration is performed.
 That is also why there are fewer tertiary consumers than there are producers.